iportilla/chatgpt/README.md

 # OpenAI ChatGPT Introduction
 # About Me

-Thank you for taking interest in my work.
+Thank you for taking interest in my work in Generative AI.

 I am an author and keynote speaker, I am recognized for my innovative work in data science, robotics and artificial intelligence.
 I am also a member of the Microsoft AI technical community.